-- Specialist equipment allowance: up to £5,161 for the whole of your course – the same for part-time students.
-For dyslexic students this can mean computer, scanner, general purpose and specialist software, speech recognition software, text-to-speech software, mind mapping software, a digital voice recorder, note-taking software, note-taking hardware, an electronic dictionary or spell checker,, a reading pen or portable scanner, coloured overlays etc, insurance and course-long support for the equipment, according to your individual needs.
+The rates of allowances for the 2016/17 for new students are as follows: 1.
+Specialist equipment allowance: up to £5,212 for the whole of your course – the same amount of funding is available for part-time students.
+For students with dyslexia this can mean computer, scanner, general purpose and specialist software, speech recognition software, text-to-speech software, mind mapping software, a digital voice recorder, note-taking software, note-taking hardware, an electronic dictionary or spell checker, a reading pen or portable scanner, coloured overlays etc, insurance and course-long support for the equipment, according to your individual needs.

-- Non-medical helper’s allowance: up to £20,520 per year of your course – up to £15,390 for part-time students.
+2. Non-medical helper’s allowance: up to £20,725 a year for full-time students and up to £15,543 a year for part-time students.
 For dyslexic students this can mean training to use your specialist equipment (although can be included in the equipment allowance); extra help to deal with study skills, reading skills, work organisation, grammar, spelling and numeracy difficulties; but not extra tuition for your course.

 3. General disabled student’s allowance: up to £1,741 a year for full-time students and up to £1,305 a year for part-time students.
 For dyslexic students this can mean extra photocopying, recording tapes (for lectures), coloured paper or even extra books if your dyslexia means that you cannot read books in the library in the normal way.
 As with the non-medical helpers’ allowance, part-time students are eligible for an allowance of the equivalent percentage to their course.
 The cost of your needs assessment will also come from the General Allowance.